 I was born on a military base in Germany, but Arizona has been my home for most my childhood and adult years.
 I’ll always bleed purple and orange for the Suns and root for the rest of our home teams.
 I’ll also always support NAU, UofA, and ASU against any other college teams.
 And this is what bothers me about Arizona’s cannabis industry.

 National brands were forming in this industry from the beginning, and as it grows and matures, major investment money was poured into companies across North America.
 Canada’s pot legalization poses a bigger threat to Arizona’s cannabis industry than Mexican cartels, and this is because major cannabis conglomerates like Canopy Growth (which is partnered with Constellation Brands in the U.S.), Tilray (partnered with Anheuser Busch InBev), Cronos Group (partnered with Altria), and even Harvest Health & Rec, are coming stateside with massive piles of investment cash from the Toronto Stock Exchange (TSX).

-It is our responsibility as Arizona medical marijuana patients to support local businesses.
+It is our responsibility as Arizona medical marijuana patients to support local businesses, and Harvest is (at the moment) the biggest AZ company, fighting the devil with a demon.
 Here are some of the local edible brands I bought so far this year.

 1. Baked Bros

 Co-founders Nadeem Al-Hasan and Thomas Rimbach were only 24 when they founded Baked Bros in Phoenix, AZ back in 2014.
 This young duo expertly navigated the early lottery-cursed industry to create a line of great medibles.
 Not only can you get strain-specific edible medications from Baked Bros, but the packaging is simply stellar.
 So is the social media work they do with hashtags like #DedicationtoMedication.